jgscott/STA380/syllabus.md

 ## Grading

-Your grade for this half of the course will come from a long set of exercises, due on Monday, August 19th, which mainly consist of analyzing some data, creating a fully reproducible report using RMarkdown, and submitting your report through GitHub.
+Your grade for this half of the course will come from a long set of [exercises](exercises/), due on Monday, August 19th, which consist of analyzing several different data sets, creating a fully reproducible report using RMarkdown, and submitting your report through GitHub.

+There is no final exam.
+Attendance plays no formal role in grading, although you are unlikely to do well on the exercises if you do not attend class.

 ## Readings